-B. NEWSDAY COMMUNITY SERVICE FUND, INC.
+HOW TO SERVE LEGAL PAPERS ON NEWSDAY COMMUNITY SERVICE FUND, INC.

 Newsday Community Service Fund, Inc. is a business entity registered with the New York State Department of State (NYSDOS).
 The office address for Process service purposes is located at Nassau County.
 The business was initially filed on December 16, 1940.

 HOW TO SERVE LEGAL PAPERS ON NEWSDAY HOLDINGS LLC